eaasna/markov_genome/README.md

 # Markov genome
 Model a sequence database as a Markov process of order n and simulate random sequences with a similar k-mer count distribution.
+Markov genome ignores case and can model arbitrary 8-bit alphabets.

 ## Download and Installation